serge-21/regular-expressions-matcher/README.md

 }
 ```

-This matcher is very powerful, here is another "power" test
+Here is another "power" test
 ```scala
 /*
   the Iterator produces the rexp